-- Voyage charter: contract governing the transport of cargo form one or more loading ports to one or more delivery ports.
+Voyage charter (also called "spot charter"): contract governing the transport of cargo from one or more loading ports to one or more delivery ports.
 Under this type of charter party the owner is paid "freight"- an agreed amount of money per ton of cargo.
 Like hiring a taxi for one trip.
 Often used in bulk trade.
-The number of times a voyage charter is used versus a time charter depends on the size of ship, world economics, and whether one includes a e.g. a time charter being sub chartered as a voyage charter.
+The number of times a voyage charter is used versus a time charter depends on the size of vessel, world economics, and whether one includes e.g. a time charter being sub chartered as a voyage charter.
 Under a voyage charter the loading and discharge ports are usually known (or range is agreed) and charterers and owners agree on cargo size and load and discharge dates.
-Delays on the voyage and navigational risks are owners' responsibility, whereas loading and discharging operations are usually arranged by the charterer. - Time charter: contract for the hire of the ship over an agreed period of time.
-This can be a very short period, specifically the use of the ship between named ports a "time charter trip" (very similar to a voyage charter).
-Or it can be used to provide the services of the ship over an extended period (a "period" charter).
-Under a time charter the owners are paid a fixed daily rate of hire for the services of the ship.
-The charterers choose where the ship will trade and which cargoes will be carried they have full operational control over the ship within agreed conditions.
-The owners remain responsible for the operation and manning of the ship.
+Delays on the voyage and navigational risks are owners' responsibility, whereas loading and discharging operations are usually arranged by the charterer.

+- Time charter: contract for the hire of the vessel over an agreed period of time.
+This can be a very short period, specifically the use of the vessel between named ports a "time charter trip" (very similar to a voyage charter).
+Or it can be used to provide the services of the vessel over an extended period (a "period" charter).
+Under a time charter the owners are paid a fixed daily rate of hire for the services of the vessel.
+The charterers choose where the vessel will trade and which cargoes will be carried they have full commercial operational control over the vessel within agreed conditions and pay for fuel and all port cost.
+The owners remain responsible for the operation and manning of the vessel.
 Like hiring a rental car with a driver from the rental company.
-Often used for containers and bulk for regular supply (like refineries). - Bareboat charter: this contract is used to hire an entire "bare" ship (not just the service it provides).
+Often used for containers and bulk for regular supply (like refineries). - Bareboat charter: this contract is used to hire an entire "bare" vessel (not just the service it provides).
+The bare boat charterer is often a ship operator or vessel management company who leases the ship of a bank or ship owner and they become the "demise owner" of the vessel.
 The charterer must place his own crew on board and maintain class for the trades he want to employ it in.
-The charterer is also responsible for maintaining and repairing the ship basically as if the ship were his own.
-Often the charterer will be able to re-register the ship in another flag if he so chooses.
-These arrangements are often very long term, over may years.
-The owners receive a daily rate of hire in return. , like hiring a rental car without a driver from the rental company.
+The charterer is also responsible for maintaining the vessel basically as if the vessel were his own.
+Often the charterer will be able to re-register the vessel in another flag if he/she so chooses.
+These arrangements are often very long term.
+The owners receive a daily rate of hire in return, like hiring a rental car without a driver from the rental company.